Blog

 - Evolve the plan as goals change: what works for metabolic correction isn’t always what works for long-term performance or muscle preservation.

-- Align nutrition with training demands: recovery and adaptation are part of the goal; if your diet undermines training, it’s not a longevity win.
+- Align nutrition with training demands: recovery and adaptation are part of the goal.
+Your diet should support your training, and when it does, that is a longevity win.

 - Don’t make changes without a feedback loop: pick a few markers (training performance, body comp, labs) and adjust one major variable at a time so you know what actually moved the needle.